 For example, Returnly helps you process returns and exchanges with ease; Wishlist allows you to integrate a “Wishlist” feature into your website so that visitors can save some of their favorite items for later; and Exto automatically upsells and cross-sells to visitors to increase your average purchase orders.

-Use comprehensive search features
+Use comprehensive search features.

 If you have an online store with many options, it’s important for you to have a comprehensive search tool.
 And contrary to what many people think, not all search tools are created equally.
-For instance, when you’re running a big Shopify store, certain features like search autocomplete can make a difference and can aid the merchandising feature.
+For instance, when running a big Shopify store, certain features like search autocomplete can make a difference and aid the merchandising feature.

 If a visitor were to search for “off shoulder,” an auto-complete search tool would generate all related products and include visual merchandising for quick previews.
 You can learn more about merchandising for Shopify stores at instantsearchplus.